Computational-Psychiatry/SDS/README.md

 # SDS
-Developing a File standardization software for sensor data structure
+Developing a file name standard for sensor data structure

 ## SDS_Assembler_as_library